 Unit 5 (Organic Chemistry) discusses carbon’s unique set of properties that result in the existence of such a wide variety and complexity of organic compounds.
 Nomenclature, isomerism, classes of organic compounds, and their reactions are discussed in detail as well as the significant implications of this branch of chemistry for human health, society, and the environment.

 Physics 11 is a practical yet challenging course combining scientific principles and mathematical skills.
-It involves analysing how moving objects behave and what causes them to move in various directions.
+It involves analyzing how moving objects behave and what causes them to move in various directions.
 We look at the concept of momentum and its conservation and then incorporate the conservation of energy and the ability to do work on objects.
 The application of conservation laws helps to explain the flow of electricity within circuits.
 We study wave motion with respect to mechanical and electromagnetic waves.
 Light optics is another topic that can be analyzed.
-Nuclear reactions gives us an understanding of the atomic model and how it relates to the energy stored in atoms.
+Nuclear reactions give us an understanding of the atomic model and how it relates to the energy stored in atoms.
 Quantum mechanics can be used to describe the behaviour of very small particles and Special Relativity helps explain the relationship between space and time.
+Prerequisite: Science 10 + Foundations Pre-Calculus 10 – a 73% standing or better is recommended

+Students who have a high mark in Chemistry 11 can bypass Life Sciences 11 with department-head permission.
 Anatomy and Physiology 12 focuses on cell and human biology, allowing you to develop an interest in and understanding of science by investigating how the human body systems are integrated to maintain homeostasis.
 The course initially examines cellular level biology with a focus on how biological molecules are important to the function of organelles.
-The majority of the course is spent discussing systems and how they work together, including: circulation, respiratory, digestive, nervous, excretory and reproductive systems.
+Most of the course is spent discussing systems and how they work together, including: circulation, respiratory, digestive, nervous, excretory, and reproductive systems.
+Prerequisite: Life Science 11 (LFSC 11) – a 73% or higher standing is recommended

 Chemistry 12 includes five main Units.